 If you look back over the almost fifty years of the club's existence, you will see the names of many members who have contributed in countless ways to the club's success.
 They can't all be listed, and listing them would run the risk of missing some.
 However, early on the club started a tradition of recognizing one special member each year as an "honorary member."
-The members so selected included the following:

-Bob Ball Ted Brown Gerry Holland Jean Holmes Loes Holland Jean King Eleanor Lloyd Joan Lott Tony Pedersen Bess Stafford Mary Sylvander
+The members so selected included Bob Ball, Gerry Holland, Jean Holmes, Loes Holland, Jean King, Eleanor Lloyd, Joan Lott, Tony Pedersen, and Mary Sylvander.

-In 2002, at the suggestion of Bill Harrington, the club initiated a new honour for those who had made a special contribution to the club.
+In 2002, at the suggestion of Bill Harrington, the club decided to discontinue this practice, which included a free lifetime membership in the club.
+Instead it was decided to initiate a new honour role for those who had made a special contribution to the club.
 These individuals were called Trailblazers.
-The list of Trailblazers is very long but each of them worked hard to make the club successful.
-Here is a list of Trailblazers up to 2021:

-Janet Anderson Bob and Betty Ball Jim Barber
+The list of trailblazers is very long but each of them worked hard to make the club successful.
+At the risk of missing some of them, here is a list of trailblazers up to 2021: Janet Anderson, Bob and Betty Ball, Jim Barber, Owen Benwell, Zeke Blazecka, Nancy Braithwaite, Jack and Yvette Clements, Ian Fraser, Bill Harrington, George Hignell, Ashley Hilliard, Nancy Holcroft, Charles Kahn, Ann King, Betty Kirk, John Myers, Herb Otto, Dick and Chris Pattinson, Fred Powell, Frauke Prystawik, Linda Quiring, Brian and Margie Radford, Paul and Beth Ranney, Alan and Rita Robertson, Simon Rook, Lynn Thompson, Kees and Nieke Visser.

-Owen BenwellZeke BlazeckaNancy BraithwaiteJack and Yvette ClementsIan FraserBill HarringtonGeorge HignellAshley HilliardNancy Holcroft

-Charles Kahn Ann King Betty Kirk

-John Myers Herb Otto Dick and Chris Pattinson

-Fred Powell Frauke Prystawik Linda Quiring

-Brian and Marjie Radford Paul and Beth Ranney Alan and Rita Robertson

-Simon Rook Lynn Thompson Kees Visser

-Nieke Visser

-Honorary memberships were discontinued in 2006.
-From then the Trailblazer award became the sole way of honouring members.
-Since 2001, the club has also remembered members who have died each year by making a donation for each of them to the Trans Canada Trail.
+Since 2001, the club has also remembered members who have died each year by dedicating one metre of the Trans Canada Trail to each of them.